dpprdev/statsbot/README.md

 *Your Discord server stats bot.
 Bot does change channel names with the current stats about server.
 The stats shows how modern your server is and makes your reputation better.*

-# How to get channel ID-s?
+# How to get channel ID-s

 *Enable Developer mode and follow steps below*